data-integrations/servicenow-plugins/docs/ServiceNow-batchsink.md

 **Client Secret**: The Client Secret for ServiceNow Instance.

 **REST API Endpoint**: The REST API Endpoint for ServiceNow Instance.
-For example, `https://instance.service-now.com`

 **User Name**: The user name for ServiceNow Instance.